 Residential Zoning

 Every construction project in Los Angeles starts with the same question: what can I actually build on this lot?
-Not what you want to build.
-Not what the architect envisions.
-What the zoning code currently allows - the maximum square footage, the height, the setbacks, the lot coverage - before you spend a dollar on design.
+The answer is not what you want to build or what the architect envisions, but what the zoning code currently allows in terms of maximum square footage, height, setbacks, and lot coverage, before you spend a dollar on design.

 The City of Los Angeles zoning code is not simple.
 It is layered.
 A single property can be subject to its base zone, a height district, a specific plan, a neighborhood overlay, hillside regulations, coastal zone restrictions, and a Historic Preservation Overlay Zone - all simultaneously.
 Understanding what applies to your lot, and how those layers interact, is the difference between a project that moves through permitting efficiently and one that stalls before it starts.

 This guide covers the zoning framework that governs single-family residential construction in Los Angeles.
-It is written for owners evaluating a lot purchase, considering a teardown, or planning an addition or new home in Pacific Palisades, Bel Air, Malibu, Beverly Hills, Brentwood, and the greater Westside.
+It is written for owners evaluating a lot purchase, considering a teardown, or planning an addition or new home on the Westside and in the Hills.
 It is also written for the architects and engineers we work with who need a single reference that explains how these rules work together in practice, not just in theory.

 1. HOW TO READ A ZONING DESIGNATION